Patient's Query

 Hi doctor,

 I have done a semen analysis and was diagnosed with asthenoteratozoospermia (low progressive motility).
-Is there anything to be worried about it?
+Is there anything to worry about?
 Other results look fine, but I am not a doctor to conclude it.
-I am attaching my report as well for you to review.
+I am attaching my report for your review as well.
 Kindly help.

 Hello,